mcandre/buttery/README.md

 # ABOUT

 The popular [GIF](https://en.wikipedia.org/wiki/GIF) format has *technically* supported animation loops for a long time.
-However, many GIF creators do not take full advantage of the capabilities of the image format. `buttery` helps to edit GIF files into smoother animation sequences.
+However, many GIF creators do not take full advantage of the format's capabilities. `buttery` helps to edit GIF files into smoother animation sequences.

 Common GIF animation quirks may include: